samousavih/samousavih.github.io/_posts/2023-05-23-the-wrong-way-to-do-data-testing copy.md

 - Look for a few specific orgs
 - Is the method of comparing histories common?
 How others do that? -->

-# Lake of domain knowledge and impact on testing
+# Lack of domain knowledge and impact on testing
 Many steps of the legacy pipeline including transformation stage was developed and maintained for a while by only one person.
 Those steps contained complex SQL and python code which happened to be the key part of the pipeline and at the core of migration.

 We also knew that the time is short, so the strategy for migration was to keep the changes to the pipeline at the absolute minimum and do what we have to do so we remove the dependency on the legacy data platform.